Advantages of a Limited Company

 Operating as a limited company often gives suppliers and customers a sense of confidence in a business.
 Larger organisations in particular will prefer not to deal with non-limited businesses.
 Also, many of the costs associated with managing and operating a limited company are not much more than with a non-limited business.

 There is no obligation for a limited company to commence trading within any set time period after its incorporation.
 This means that the formation of a limited company is one simple and low cost method to protect a business name.
 Whilst this does not in itself give any rights to use of the business name, many clients incorporate companies in anticipation of future development of new businesses or in order to protect the limited company name of an existing non-limited business for the future.
-No two limited companies can exist with exactly the same name.

 Directors pay income tax and the company pays corporation tax on company profits.
 With the current tax rates, company profits earned and retained in the business are assessed to corporation tax at lower rates than if income tax were payable on equivalent profits earned by an unincorporated business.
 If a limited company becomes insolvent and is wound up, only the assets of the company are used to try to clear its debts.
 The officers of the company have no personal liabilities, are not made bankrupt and can freely incorporate another company.
 The shareholders are liable only to the extent of any unpaid shares held.